 See all Boat Trailer Parts & Accessories.

 10. Fishing Rod Holders

-It’s a fact: anglers love rodholders on their boat.
+It’s a fact: anglers love rod holders on their boats.
 And no matter how many they may have, more is always better.
-One you’ll certainly want to consider is the Rupp Marine Boltless Rod Holder, another 2020 IBEX Innovations Award winner.
-So find the flush-mounts, rail-mounts, or rocket launchers that will fit your adored angler’s boat and start wrapping.
+So find the flush mounts, rail mounts, or rocket launchers that will fit your adored angler’s boat and start wrapping.

 Bonus Gift: A Brand New Boat

-You say you’ve checked out all these options and they just aren’t good enough?
-You want to give your loved on the ultimate gift?
-Well then, there can be no further debate—head right on over to our Boat Finder tool, pick out the perfect pleasure-craft, and get them a brand new boat!
+Do you want to give your loved one the ultimate nautical gift?
+Well then, there can be no further debate—check out our Boat Finder tool and get them a brand new boat!

-Editor's Note: This article was originally published in November 2020 and updated in November 2021.
+Editor’s Note: This article was updated in December 2022.